holoviz-topics/examples/doc/make_project.rst

 7. Add the project to travis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Once everything is set up add your project to ``.travis.yml`` following
+Once everything is set up, add your project to ``.travis.yml`` following
 the pattern that the other projects use.
 There are two places where you will
 have to put it.
 One for testing: